Grandpa: Ehhh, welcome to my world.

 - In the film The Elephant Man, the title character has a large tumor on his face that greatly disfigured his face and causes him to be mistreated by the public.
 When he finally tries to go to sleep like a normal person (laying down instead of upright) he ends up dislocating his neck as he sleeps and dying.
 It's impossible to say for certain, but many people suspect his death was a suicide.

 - Defied in Return of the Jedi.
 Yoda heads to bed to try to avoid Luke's questions, then fights to stay awake to give him some last words of advice before (literally) fading off mid-sentence.

 - In the film Titanic (1997), Rose may have passed away peacefully in her sleep at the end (it's purposefully left ambiguous).

 - Parodied in Scary Movie 3 where C.J. and Mahalik discuss the trope and end up arguing if one can actually "wake up dead".

-- Interstellar: The novelization of the film shows that Edmunds settled into hypersleep to await NASA response after confirming that the planet was in inhabitable; while he was asleep a rockslide destroyed his shelter, giving him what's most likely the most painless death of all the scientists.
+- Interstellar: The novelization of the film shows that Edmunds settled into hypersleep to await NASA's response after confirming that the planet was inhabitable; while he was asleep a rockslide destroyed his shelter, giving him what's most likely the most painless death of all the scientists.